 The Coloring Book is a digital application developed especially for linguistic research on language comprehension.
 Participants hear a sentence and are being asked to color a specific part of the coloring page.
 Their actions implicitly reveal their linguistic competence.

-We claim that the Coloring Book is a more natural way of doing research with children, second language speakers, and various populations with language impairments, since it has several crucial advantages over other methods:
+It was proven that the Coloring Book is a more natural way of doing research with children, second language speakers, and various populations with language impairments, since it has several crucial advantages over other methods:

 - it is automatic: participants assign the first intuitive interpretation that comes to their mind, without comparing options or considering alternatives.

-- it is active: participants actually do something – and do not only answer ‘yes’ or ‘no’, or point to a picture
+- it is active: participants actually do something – and do not only answer ‘yes’ or ‘no’, or point to a picture.

-- it includes only grammatically well-formed input: the instructions include only grammatical sentences and no ‘forced’ or extremely uncommon interpretations
+- it includes only grammatically well-formed input: the instructions include only grammatical sentences and no ‘forced’ or extremely uncommon interpretations.

-- it is more immune for guessing and improvising: not listening or not understanding will show immediately
+- it is more immune for guessing and improvising: not listening or not understanding will show immediately.

-- it feels like a game and therefore reduces stress and antagonism
+- it feels like a game and therefore reduces stress and antagonism for the participant.

-The advantages of the Coloring book method are scientifically supported through empirical research.
+The advantages of the Coloring Book method are scientifically supported through empirical research.
 The main article which reviews these findings can be found here.

 A full list of publications supporting and making use of the Coloring Book method can be found here .